play icon for videos

 AI Handles Pattern Detection, Humans Drive Interpretation

-Intelligent Cell extracts themes from qualitative responses.
-Intelligent Row summarizes complex documents.
+Intelligent Cell extracts themes.
+Intelligent Row summarizes documents.
 Intelligent Column reveals correlations.
-But selection committees still make final scholarship decisions, program managers still choose which recommendations to implement, and investment committees still determine engagement strategies.
+But selection committees still make final decisions, program managers choose which recommendations to implement, and investment committees determine engagement strategies.

 3